Skip to content

 • Add integration tests and test fixtures for end-to-end validation

-• E2E validation with stack run apply and stack run destroy
+• Add E2E validation with stack run apply and stack run destroy

 Support symlink resolution for Terragrunt units.